Skip to main content

 What are the best tips for the Wide-Grip Seated Row?

-Targets upper back for optimal results.
+Targets upper back and rear delts.

-Pull higher than regular.
+Pull higher than close-grip rows.

-Mistakes to watch for on the Wide-Grip Seated Row
+When to Use the Wide-Grip Seated Row

 Leaning back which reduces core engagement.